What is Personal Services Income (PSI) in Australia? The Complete Guide

 PSI vs Business Income

-PSIBusiness IncomeEarned from your personal effortComes from selling goods, equipment or employing othersUsually applies to sole traders or one-person contractorsInvolves a team, intellectual property, or systemsLimits on deductions applyBroader range of deductions allowed
+PSIBusiness IncomeEarned from your personal effortComes from selling goods, equipment, or employing othersUsually applies to sole traders or one-person contractorsInvolves a team, intellectual property, or systemsLimits on deductions applyBroader range of deductions allowed

 How to Work Out If You Earn PSI